Bethenny Frankel Showcases Romance With Dennis Shields On Special Episode Of ‘Real Housewives Of New York’

 On August 10, Shields was discovered dead at his Trump Tower apartment after suffering what has been reported as a drug overdose.
 However, in a report shared by TMZ last month, it wasn’t illegal drugs that took Shields’ life.
 Instead, it was allegedly his prescription pain pills that led to his overdose.

-According to the report, Shields unknown quantity of Oxycodone pills before attempting to reverse the overdose by having his assistant fetch him Narcan.
+According to the report, Shields took an unknown quantity of Oxycodone pills before attempting to reverse the overdose by having his assistant fetch him Narcan.
 Unfortunately, it was too late when the assistant returns and Shields had already died.

-The Real Housewives of New York City cast are currently in production on the 11th season of their hit series.
+The Real Housewives of New York City cast is currently in production on the 11th season of their hit series.
 The new installment is expected to air sometime in 2019.